11 Long-Haired Cat Breeds (& How to Groom Them)

 While they may look like a mystical forest creature, this long-hair cat breed is just a friendly feline!
 As their name suggests, the Norwegian Forest Cat is an ancient breed native to the forests of Norway.
 Today, this independent kitty’s wild nature still shines through their big personality.
 Norwegian Forest Cats are very good climbers and will often explore around the home, so it’s best to provide them with a safe place to do so.

-Coat Maintenance: The Norwegian Forest Cat’s coat is extremely dense to adapt to the cold Scandinavian weather.
+Coat Maintenance: The Norwegian Forest Cat’s coat can come in a variety of colors and patterns, including calico!
+It is extremely dense to adapt to the cold Scandinavian weather.
 Daily brushing will help keep mats and knots away for a clean, tamed look.

 #6: Himalayan